FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 ```
 ````

-Several rounds of interaction with real projects have established the reliability and efficiency of the approach.
+Several rounds of interactions with real projects have established the reliability and efficiency of the approach.
 For more details about this, please see [here](https://github.com/TODO).